 By the end, she was crying and begging for “a neurofeedback.”
 I was surprised because she had only ever complained and fought with me about having to do the brain training.
 But now she was crying out for it.
 So, I hooked her up, and she relaxed and fell asleep at the end of her session.
 For the first time since her accident, she had no night terrors and slept quietly through the night!
 I was so thankful for the peace and rest we all got, and so happy to see how helpful the neurofeedback training had been for her.

 We were able to do a few more sessions on her that week, and she has been steadily on the mend since then—no more night terrors!

 I have appreciated the subtle and not-so-subtle effects of neurofeedback training for years now, but this was the first time I used it for a recent crisis on my own children.
 I was blown away by the immediate and longer-lasting shifts.
 From now on, I plan to help my children with neurofeedback whenever they are going through periods of heightened stress.

 How to Know if neurofeedback is working

-When running home neurofeedback sessions, the key for knowing if the neurofeedback is working is to use the self-report checklist included with every rental.
-When children are brain training, parents and even teachers can fill out the checklist and rate focus areas on a scale from 1-10, including emotions, mental factors and behaviors.
+When running home neurofeedback sessions, the key to knowing if the neurofeedback is working is to use the self-report checklist included with every rental.
+When children are brain training, parents and even teachers can fill out the checklist and rate focus areas on a scale from 1-10, including emotions, mental factors and behaviours.
 Observing multiple areas allows us to capture all the shifts that can occur.

 Because the shifts from neurofeedback can be subtle, filling out the checklist every 10 sessions is an effective way to know whether the neurofeedback is working over time.